jeffdgr8/kotbase/docs/query-result-sets.md

 ## Query Execution

-The execution of a Kotbase database query returns an array of results, a result set.
+The execution of a Couchbase Lite database query returns an array of results, a result set.

 Each row of the result set represents the data returned from a document that met the conditions defined by the `WHERE` statement of your query.
 The composition of each row is determined by the `SelectResult` expressions provided in the